ehhall/object-based-memories/README.md

 Journal Article [link](https://rdcu.be/dHWZk).
 <br> OSF Repository [link](https://osf.io/mkas7/).

-This repository contains code to work with the dataset from Hall & Geng (2024).
 If you use this code or dataset in you research, please cite this paper.

 ```
 @article{hall2024object,